ballerina-platform/ballerina-dev-website/security-policy.md

 >**Note:** The reward program is currently applicable to vulnerabilities reported only in the compiler, runtime, CLI tooling, standard library, VS Code plugin and,  [website](https://ballerina.io).

+## Publishing Security Advisories

+For the Ballerina security advisories that are already published, see [Security Advisories](https://github.com/ballerina-platform/ballerina-lang/security/advisories).

 <style>
 .nav > li.cVersionItem {
     display: none !important;